About eGrove Education

 Research shows that spatial visualization training can increase GPA and graduation rates for math and science majors .
 Freehand sketching is a key part of spatial visualization training; the physical act of drawing 2D and 3D shapes increases one’s spatial visualization ability .
 Benefits of spatial visualization training have been shown to be especially effective for women and other underrepresented minorities in math and science .
 Sketching and spatial visualization are important skills, but rarely taught!

 Our primary innovation is that we have replaced sketching on paper with drawing on a touchscreen.
-Our Apps provide immediate feedback and motivates students to persist until an assignment is solved.
+Our Apps provide immediate feedback and motivate students to persist until an assignment is solved.
 Sketches are automatically graded and customized hints are provided when students are stuck.
 Unlike multiple-choice questions, students can retry an assignment multiple times until they get it right.
-Teachers can see each student’s progress and where they need help.
+Teachers can view student data and see where they need extra help.
 The learning process is more engaging, more effective, and easier for students and teachers.